mkrug6/C750-Udacity-Project/README.md

 link_file.txt: a file containing a link to the target map area

-wlinn.rar: Compressed file of the map that is used in this project
+wlinn_sample: sample file used for this project.

 schema.py: Schema used to validate the database before writing it in a CSV file.